 - This feature allows some basic plume re-direction options on a standard telescopic horizontal flue terminal.
 300mm minimum clearances to a opening e.g. window.
-However the minimum clearances to an opening in direction that the plume management is facing, must be increased to 1,500mm.
+However the minimum clearances to an opening in the direction that the plume management is facing, must be increased to 1,500mm.
 Where the flue is less than 150mm to a drainpipe and plume redirection is used the deflector should not be directed towards the drainpipe. - 2.
 300mm adjacent to a boundary line. - 3.
-Plume Management Kit air intake can be reduced to 150mm providing the flue exhaust outlet is no less than 300mm adjacent to a boundary line. - 4.
+Plume Management kit air intake can be reduced to 150mm providing the flue exhaust outlet is no less than 300mm adjacent to a boundary line. - 4.
 1,200mm between terminals facing each other. - 5.
 600mm distance to a boundary line, unless it will cause a nuisance.
-BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - Using a Plume Management Kit the air intake measurement can be reduced to 150mm providing the flue exhaust outlet has a 300mm clearance. - Plume kits running horizontally must have a 10° fall back to the boiler for proper disposal of condensate. - For details on specific lengths see relevant boiler Technical & Specification information.
+BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - 6.
+Using a Plume Management kit the air intake measurement can be reduced to 150mm providing the flue exhaust outlet has a 300mm clearance.
+The initial horizontal run from the terminal elbow must have a minimum 10° fall back, (stop tabs in the elbow prevent less than 10°) to the appliance for proper disposal of condensate.
+Any further horizontal runs can be 3°.

-- Internal/external corners.
+- For details on specific lengths see relevant appliance Technical & Specification information. - Internal/external corners.
 The air intake clearance can be reduced to 150mm providing the flue exhaust outlet has a 300mm clearance. - 8.
 Clearances no less than 200mm from the lowest point of the balcony or overhang. - 9.
-1,200mm from an opening in a car port on the same wall e.g. door or window leading into the dwelling. - 10.
-600mm distance to a surface facing a terminal, unless it will cause a nuisance.
+1,200mm from an opening in a car port on the same wall e.g. door or window leading into the dwelling. - 10.600mm distance to a surface facing a terminal, unless it will cause a nuisance.
 BS 5440: Part 1 recommends that care is taken when siting terminals in relation to surfaces facing a terminal.